A message from our School Psychologist, Ms. Ashley Mendez:

 School Psychologists partner with families, teachers, school administrators, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community and make education for all students a positive and rewarding experience.

-As the School Psychologist, I am an active member of the Problem Solving Team, Leadership Team, and Positive Behavior Intervention Support Team, Haines City Chamber Education Committee and School Advisory Council.
+As the School Psychologist, I am an active member of the Problem Solving Team, Leadership Team, Positive Behavior Intervention Support Team, and the School Advisory Council.

 I assist DWOC by improving academic achievement, promoting positive behavior and mental health, supporting diverse learners, creating a safe, positive school climate and monitoring individual student progress.
 Furthermore, I assist DWOC by providing my services in: